remi-espie/learning_Neo4J/kube/README.md

 env JAVA_OPTS="-Xmx10G" sbt assembly # The 1G memory limit is not enough, so upgrade the memory limit from 1G to 10G just because we can
 ```

-Then upload the build to the minio bucket, as well as the `users.csv` file.
+Then upload the build (in `target/scala-2.12/Simple_Project-assembly-1.0.jar`) to the minio bucket, as well as the `users.csv` file.

 ## Kubernetes